JuliaDynamics/NetworkDynamics.jl/docs/src/mtk_integration.md

 The general idea is to use MTK to define *component models* (i.e. edge and vertex dynamics) which are then connected on network scale using NetworkDynamics.

+!!! note "On ModelingToolkit and ModelingToolkitBase"
+    End of 2024 the [SciML Steering Council announced](https://discourse.julialang.org/t/modelingtoolkit-v11-library-split-and-licensing-community-feedback-requested/134396) that going forward MTK will be AGPL licensed while MTKBase remains MIT licensed.
+    To avoid a dependency on MTK, ND.jl implements its own simplification pipeline which only depends on MTKBase.
+The `mtkcompile` keyword on `VertexModel`/`EdgeModel` lets you switch and compare the simplification backend.
+Be aware: using `mtkcompile=true` **without** importing ModelingToolkit falls back to the stub `mtkcompile` provided by ModelingToolkitBase, which performs no structural simplification.

 The main entry point for this interop are the constructors
 ```julia
 VertexModel(::System, inputs, outputs)